 Students can take advantage of the College's direct link to the University of Akron by using Wayne College's computing facilities to tap into the University's mainframe systems and its connection to the Internet.
-Students can take advantage of this Internet connection to pursue research and engage in collaborative efforts with other students and researchers world-wide.
+Students can use this Internet connection to pursue research and engage in collaborative efforts with other students and researchers world-wide.